Monday, 16 February 2015

 https://theravenviewblog.blogspot.com/2015/06/gothic-metal.html

-Monday 8 December 2014
+Monday, 8 December 2014

 Funeral Doom Metal

-A true story of human condition dwelling in a society full of falsity and lies.A genre where misanthropy and total fall into personal agony remains the only alternative to reflect our tragic pass through this world.
+The genre manage to narrate the true story of the human condition, navigating a society rife with falsity and lies.
+In this genre, misanthropy and a deep dive into personal agony remain the only alternatives to reflect our tragic passage through this world.

-It couldn't be drawn a line to mark the start of this genre,but in the mid '90s Doom / Death Metal bands like Esoteric, Mournful Congregation,Skepticism,Thergothon or Disembowelment were taken this genre to another level adding more atmosphere,even more crushing take-overs and an obvious introspective touch to their musical approach.
+Actually, it couldn't be drawn a strict line to mark the start of this genre, but in the mid '90s Doom / Death Metal bands like Esoteric, Mournful Congregation, Skepticism, Thergothon or Disembowelment were taken this genre to another level adding more atmosphere, even more crushing take-overs and an obvious introspective touch to their musical expression.

-slowly and surely a crushing Psychedelic Doom Death experience,a total nihilistic and misanthropic symphony supported even in the booklet notes just to make it clear.
+The first inceptions of this new Metal expression must be Esoteric's 1994 - "Epistemological Despondency" a debut album that builds slowly and surely a crushing Psychedelic Doom Death experience, a total nihilistic and misanthropic symphony supported even in the booklet notes just to make it clear.

 At the same year Thergothon's lovecraftian inspired album "Stream From The Heavens" resets the standards of heaviness for this genre by taking Doom / Death Metal

-at their highest (or lowest) dimensions.A true beginning for this inaccessible-metal if you like.
+A true beginning for this inaccessible-metal if you like.

-Automatically reaching cult status as fans worldwide acclaimed it is an over-the-top extreme and one of the most renewing albums in the Doom / Death Metal scene.Lately, Evoken will explore and develop some of the musical ideas presented on this album.
+Lately, Evoken will explore and develop some of the musical ideas presented on this album.

-With these albums the black branches of this new Metal's genre tree started to spread across continents,increasing genre's underground popularity.
+With these albums the black branches of this new Metal's genre tree started to spread across continents, increasing genre's underground popularity.

 The most stand out Funeral Doom acts are Esoteric (United Kingdom) , Mournful Congregation (Australia) , Evoken , Hierophant and Catacombs (United States) , Monolithe , Funeralium (France) , Funeral (Norway) , The Funeral Orchestra (Sweden) , Corrupted (Japan) , Skepticism (Finland) Thergothon (Finland) , Shape Of Despair (Finland) , Colosseum (Finland) , Wormphlegm (Finland) , Pantheist (Belgium) , 1000 Funerals (Iran) , Ahab and Worship (Germany).